hmrc/ctc-traders-phase5-tis/source/documentation/partials/_rules_R.md

 **Functional Description**

-The Data Item &lt;CONSIGNMENT-HOUSE CONSIGNMENT-CONSIGNMENT ITEM-ADDITIONAL<br />
-INFORMATION.Code&gt; shall not be EQUAL to '30600'
+The Data Item &lt;CONSIGNMENT-HOUSE CONSIGNMENT-CONSIGNMENT ITEM-ADDITIONAL INFORMATION.Code&gt; shall not be EQUAL to '30600'

 **Technical Description**